Passaic High School: Athletics

 The boys cross country running team won the All-Group Public state championship in 1924, 1925 and 1927, won the Group A state championship in 1928-1931 and won the All-Group state title in 1932-1934 and 1944.
 The program's eight state titles are ranked ninth in the state.

 The football team won the North I Group IV state championship in 1981-1983, 1985 and 1989.
-The 1981 team finished the season with a record of 11-0 after winning the North I Group IV sectional title with a 29-0 win in the championship game against Bayonne High School played at Giants Stadium.
-Craig Heyward scored all of his team's points and took the state scoring title as the 1982 team defeated North Bergen High School by a score of 21-0 in the championship game to win the North I Group IV sectional title and finish the season at 9-2.
-Behind three touchdowns by Heyward, the 1983 team finished the season 11-0 and was ranked third in the nation by USA Today after winning the North I Group IV title with a 24-13 win against North Bergen in front of a crowd of ten thousand in the championship game.
+The 1981 team finished the season with a record of 11–0 after winning the North I Group IV sectional title with a 29–0 win in the championship game against Bayonne High School played at Giants Stadium.
+Craig Heyward scored all of his team's points and took the state scoring title as the 1982 team defeated North Bergen High School by a score of 21–0 in the championship game to win the North I Group IV sectional title and finish the season at 9–2.
+Behind three touchdowns by Heyward, the 1983 team finished the season 11-0 and was ranked third in the nation by USA Today after winning the North I Group IV title with a 24–13 win against North Bergen in front of a crowd of ten thousand in the championship game.
 The school has maintained a rivalry with Clifton High School, which was listed by The Record as one of the best in Bergen and Passaic counties; though the schools first faced each other before then, from 1950 through the 2017 season, Clifton is ahead with a 39-20-2 record in games between the two schools.

-The boys track team won the Group IV spring track state championship in 1986.
+The boys track team won the Group IV spring / outdoor track state championship in 1986.